9 Steps To Teach Pigeon Pose Using One Of These 6 Marvellously Memorable Themes

 Teach The Precautions

 - Tight hips or thighs

 2) The right knee can angle slightly to right, outside the line of the hip.
-Exhale & lay torso down on inner right thigh for a few breaths.
+Exhale and lay torso down on inner right thigh for a few breaths.
 Stretch arms forward.

 3) Slide hands back toward front shin & push fingertips firmly to floor.
 Lift torso away from thigh.
-Lengthen lower back by pressing tailbone down & forward & lift pubis toward navel.
+Lengthen lower back by pressing tailbone down and forward, and lift pubis toward navel.
 Roll left hip point toward right heel & lengthen left front groin.

 4) Bring hands to top of pelvis.
 Push down.
 Against this pressure, lift lower rim of rib cage.
 Back ribs lift a little faster than front.